 This course affords motivated, civic-minded students the chance to develop and practice leadership roles in the community.
 Accordingly, this course facilitates the design and implementation of a service-learning project informed by academic research, guided by a faculty mentor, and driven by a specific need or issue within the college or local community.

 Prerequisite: Successful completion of 75 earned credits for the bachelor's degree.
-Terms Offered: As needed

 Homeland Security Management

 HSM110 Principles of Private Security